asokraju/Adv-MARL/README.md

 The simulation results reveal that while the cooperative agents learn a near-optimal policy in the adversary-free scenario, their learning is hampered in the presence of adversary.
 It is important to note that the adversary easily achieves its own objective (bottom left figure).

+Details of the second Scenario:
+## Study of Adversarial Attacks on a Network of Agents with Consensus-based MARL Algorithm

+1. In this study, we investigate the impact of adversarial attacks on a network of agents that employs consensus-based Multi-Agent Reinforcement Learning (MARL) algorithm.

+2. Our results show that an adversarial agent can manipulate all other agents in the network to pursue the objective that it desires.

+3. We consider a grid world with four agents, each of which can take one of five actions: moving up, down, left, right, or staying in place.

+4. The objective of the agents is to reach their desired positions in the shortest path while avoiding collisions.
+The cost at each time step is the sum of the shortest distance from the current position of each agent to its desired position and the number of collisions.

+5. In order to optimally avoid collisions, each agent needs to minimize the average cost of all agents.
+However, due to privacy concerns, agents may not be able to share their costs with others.

+6. To overcome this issue, the agents try to learn the average cost function through a neural network, as follows:
+  1. First, they update the weights by minimizing the error between their current cost and the neural network.
+  2. Second, they share their parameters of the neural network with their neighbors.
+  3. Finally, each agent updates the weights of the neural network to the average of its neighbors.

+7. An adversarial agent, however, would skip the final step and move to its destination along the shortest path, causing other agents to move out of its way and potentially not reaching their desired positions.

 ## References
 <a id="1">[1]</a>
 Zhang, K., Yang, Z., Liu, H., Zhang, T., Basar, T.